There’s nothing like a good scratch to relieve an itch. But if your dog is scratching more than usual, it could be a skin condition.

 Excessive shedding can be caused by excessive itching: a symptom of many skin conditions rather than a specific sign of disease.
 It can also suggest other underlying conditions including endocrine disorders, like hypothyroidism and Cushing’s disease.

 Fish oil is one of the best supplements to add to your pup’s diet.
-The omega 3s provide essential proteins and nutrients to hair follicles and skin, reducing hair follicle inflammation — a factor that can directly contribute to hair loss.
+The omega 3s provide essential proteins and nutrients to hair follicles and skin, helping to reduce hair follicle inflammation — a factor that can directly contribute to hair loss.

 6. Mange/Demodex